XuchanBao/LTE/README.md

     conda activate lte
     ```

-* Install PyTorch, following instructions in `https://pytorch.org`.
+* Install PyTorch, following instructions in [Pytorch website](https://pytorch.org).

 * Navigate to the root of the project.
 Install the package, along with requirements:
     ```